EMIRABYBEKOV/EMIRABYBEKOV/README.md

 <h1 align="center">Hello world, I'm Emir!⚡️</h1>

-I am a student at the Technical University of Munich with experience in software development, cloud technologies, and application testing
+Student at the Technical University of Munich with experience in software development and cloud technologies.
+Currently exploring the field of AI and passionate about creating my own projects.
+Always eager to learn and apply new technologies to solve real-world challenges!

 ## 🌱 Currently Learning

-- Machine Learning
+- Software engineering
-- Computer Vision
+- Data
-- Cloud Architecture
+- AI

 ## 📫 How to reach me